googlemaps-samples/js-3d-storytelling/README.md

 ### NodeJS server

-You can always use your own local web server to show the Story telling app like:
+You can always use your own local web server to show the Story telling app:

+- Copy the env.example.js to env.js and update the APIKEY variable

-`npx http-server -p 5500 ./src`
+- `npx http-server -p 5500 ./src`

 To start the local server in admin mode do the following: